Disklo/dotfiles/README.md

 ## Automatic installation

-To install these dotfiles, ensure you have [chezmoi](https://www.chezmoi.io/) and the programs listed above installed, then run:
+To install these dotfiles, ensure you have [chezmoi](https://www.chezmoi.io/) and [the programs listed above in the requirements section](#requirements) installed as well as the listed required font, then run:

 ```bash
 chezmoi init --apply https://github.com/Disklo/dotfiles